-2022 Highlights
+2023 Highlights

-Despite the precipitous decline in global oil demand resulting from the worldwide spread of COVID-19 in 2020, which led to a very challenging oil and natural gas price environment, global oil demand and oil and natural gas prices improved significantly during 2021 and 2022.
-These factors, along with the successful execution of our business strategies, led to increases in our oil and natural gas production and proved oil and natural gas reserves in 2022, as well as to increases in our oil and natural gas revenues and cash flows.
-We also improved the capital efficiency of our drilling and completion operations and achieved several key operational milestones throughout the year.
-In addition, we achieved numerous key capital resources objectives during the year, including generating free cash flow, paying down borrowings, increasing our quarterly cash dividend and earning performance incentives from Five Point.
-Further, we concluded several important financing transactions in 2022, including increasing the borrowing base under our Credit Agreement and extending the maturity of and increasing the lender commitments under the San Mateo Credit Facility.
-San Mateo also achieved important milestones in 2022, including the addition of produced water disposal capacity and being awarded several new customer contracts.
-These achievements and transactions increased our operational flexibility and opportunities while preserving the strength of our balance sheet and our liquidity position.
+The successful execution of our business strategies, including the Advance Acquisition, led to increases in our oil and natural gas production and proved oil and natural gas reserves in 2023.
+We also improved the capital efficiency of our drilling and completion operations and achieved several key operational milestones throughout the year, as further described below.
+In addition, we achieved several key capital resources objectives during the year, including generating free cash flow, paying down a portion of the borrowings that funded the Advance Acquisition, increasing our quarterly cash dividend and earning performance incentives from Five Point.
+Further, we completed several important financing transactions in 2023, including the issuance of the 2028 Notes, increasing the elected borrowing commitment and the borrowing base under our Credit Agreement and increasing the lender commitments under the San Mateo Credit Facility.
+San Mateo also achieved important milestones in 2023, including the addition of produced water disposal capacity and being awarded new customer contracts.
+These actions increased our operational flexibility and opportunities while preserving the strength of our balance sheet and our liquidity position.